Devin Gibson (basketball)

-Devin Gibson (born May 21, 1989) is an American professional basketball player who currently plays for Kangoeroes Basket Willebroek of the Basketball League Belgium (BLB).
+Devin Gibson (born May 21, 1989) is an American former professional basketball player.
 As a freshman in 2007–08, he led the NCAA Division I in steals per game.
 Gibson signed a contract with the San Antonio Spurs in 2011 but never made an official appearance in the NBA.
 He played college basketball with UTSA, and was designated to four conference first, second, or third teams.
 At the professional level, Gibson has been with Fraport Skyliners and BC Kalev/Cramo.